Macrometacorp/docs/docs/graphs/getting-started-with-graphs.md

 	RETURN SUM(path)
 ```

-### Nearest cities
+### Nearest Cities

-Get the 2 nearest cities to a specified latitude and longitude.
+Find the two nearest cities to a specified latitude and longitude:

 ```JavaScript
 FOR loc IN NEAR(cities, 53.35, -6.26, 2, "distance")